MicrosoftDocs/win32/desktop-src/Controls/lvm-getstringwidth.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_GETSTRINGWIDTH message

 Determines the width of a specified string using the specified list-view control's current font.
-You can send this message explicitly or by using the [**ListView\_GetStringWidth**](listview-getstringwidth.md) macro.
+You can send this message explicitly or by using the [**ListView\_GetStringWidth**](/windows/win32/Commctrl/nf-commctrl-listview_getstringwidth?branch=master) macro.

 ## Parameters